 In other words, congregations in the second category agree with those in the first: Paul is referring in 1 Tim 2:12 to the kind of teaching and authority like the “teachers of the law” do (as 1 Tim 1:3-7 indicates).
 This is a final-say-for-all-religious-instruction-everywhere and greater-than-the-scripture type of teaching and authority.

-But, more specifically, Paul is referring to such teaching and authority that further involves disturbing the peace and that is of false doctrine and that is done by people who are domineering and uneducated (who do not know what they are talking about), as 1 Tim 1:3-7 indicates.
+But, more specifically, Paul is referring to such teaching and authority that further involves disturbing the peace and that is of false doctrine and that is done by people who are domineering and uneducated (who do not know what they are talking about), as 1 Tim 1:3-7 and authentein indicates.

 Thus, these congregations conclude that 1 Tim 2:12 asks women not to act in a domineering, unprepared, etc., manner relative to men when engaging in authoritative, “final-say”-type teaching.
-Under this view, women are not prohibited from reading scripture, leading singing, leading prayer, etc., and they are also not prohibited from serving as elder or pulpit minister (as long as they do so in the usual, peaceful manner).
+Under this view, women are not prohibited from reading scripture, leading singing, leading prayer, preaching, etc., and they are also not prohibited from serving as elder or pastor or pulpit minister (as long as they do so in the usual, peaceful manner).

 Third Category: The specific instructions in 2:12, like those in other part of 1 Tim regarding slaves, lifting holy hands, and foot washing, express general principles (encouraging knowledgable and peaceful teachers) for today and not specific requirements for today.